geremyCohen/azure-content/DevCenter/Node/Tutorials/cloud9.md

 In this tutorial you will learn how to:

--   Create a Cloud9 IDE project
+-Create a Cloud9 IDE project
--   Deploy the project to Windows Azure
+-Deploy the project to Windows Azure
 - Update an existing Windows Azure deployment
 - Move projects between staging and production deployments

 [Cloud9 IDE][] provides a cross-platform, browser-based development environment.
 One of the features Cloud9 supports for Node.js projects is